-If you are considering one of these, Click HERE to see our full rundown of Military G-Shock Watches.
+If you are considering one of these, See our full list of Top Military G-Shock Watches.

-If it’s not broke, why fix it?
-And if you own one of these Casio watches, chances are, it isn’t broke.
+If it’s not broken, why fix it?
+And if you own one of these Casio watches, chances are, it isn’t broken.

 The all-black design (carbon reinforced black polyester case with a black rubber strap) and the dial features a black polymer bezel that turns in either direction.

 While Luminox is known for its collaboration with the Navy, the Air Force also asked Luminox to develop a watch specifically for F-117 Nighthawk Stealth pilots, the end result of which is the F-117 NIGHTHAWK 6400 Series

 This is a very high-end watch with a price tag to match!

 Luminox has special lines of watches for Sea, Air, and Land.
 Another interesting collaboration is the one that Luminox has done with Scott Cassell, an expert counter-terrorism operative, underwater filmmaker, and passionate diver.

 Some of the proceeds from the sale of this last watch help fund the Sea Wolves and Underwater Voyager Project.

 Seiko is another brand that comes up a lot.
 If you see the video below, they came into the mainstream US market after soldiers brought them back from the Vietnam war.